Bylaws of the Young Republican Federation of Virginia

 Section 6.
 Candidate Donations

-B. Donations may not exceed 10% of existing Federation balance.
+- Donations may not exceed 10% of balance of Federation assets at the time the donation(s) are made.

 Section 7.
 Deposits